Reslix/Lohbot/jetson/alexa/INSTALL.md

 ## Set up service on Jetson

 1. Start virualenv: `pipenv shell`
-1. Start a server to listen to robot control commands: `python myapp.py`.
-Ctrl+C will terminate it.
+1. Start a server to listen to voice commands: `python start_flask_servers.py`.
-1. Open a new terminal and start virtualenv: `pipenv shell`
-1. Start a server to listen run the memory game: `python memory_game/memory_game.py`.
 Ctrl+C will terminate it.
 1. To exit virtualenv and return to plain shell, use `exit`

 ## Resources